kuhree/www/src/content/notes/on-editors.md

 Plus, every time some editor gets a cool feature, someone in the community is already on it.
 Great stuff.

-I'm still exploring all the time, tweaking and testing.
-And recently, something interesting has popped up.
+Even so, I'm still testing, tweaking, and exploring.
+Recently, someone's been making more and more news in my algos.

 ## Zed